Things to Do in Armenia in April

 What's happening during your visit

-April 24 — the day in 1915 when Ottoman authorities arrested and executed hundreds of Armenian intellectual and community leaders in Constantinople — marks the start of the systematic killing of up to 1.5 million Armenians.
+April 24, the day in 1915 when Ottoman authorities arrested and executed hundreds of Armenian intellectual and community leaders in Constantinople, marks the start of the systematic killing of up to 1.5 million Armenians.
 At Tsitsernakaberd Memorial Complex on a hill above Yerevan, the eternal flame burns year-round inside a ring of twelve angled stone slabs.
-On April 24 it becomes the destination for a procession that typically draws several hundred thousand people — Armenians from the diaspora who have flown in specifically for this day alongside Yerevan residents.
+On April 24 it becomes the destination for a procession that typically draws several hundred thousand people, Armenians from the diaspora who have flown in specifically for this day alongside Yerevan residents.
 The procession is silent and continuous from early morning through late afternoon.
 The adjacent Genocide Museum holds one of the most carefully documented records of any 20th-century genocide: survivor testimonies, demographic maps, Ottoman administrative documents, photographs.
 Respectful visitors of any background are welcome and should arrive with that framing.
 Dress soberly.
 Move quietly.
 Vendors sell carnations on the approach road if you feel moved to lay flowers.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid